MrOOI/candidates-sigma-task/README.md

+I use UnitOfWork and Repository design patterns for this project.
 The application contains 2 API endpoint which in future will be used by other application(s) with UI.
 "api/candidate/create" - this endpoint for creating candidate, if already exist this email update it.